|

 and today's date as the creation date.
 If you look at the WP file

-through a hex or text editor, the text that is entered into the document
+through a hex or text editor, the text that is entered into the

-appears in the normal operating window.
+text that appears in the normal operating window.

 But unless the user affirmatively chooses to use this feature, WP will